Site icon Circuit Ideas for You

 Seven Segment Display Circuit: Datasheet, Pinouts And Working

-It is used in clocks, calculators and electronic tools.
+It is used in clock, calculator, meter and many device.

 Diagram with Pinouts: